MANUAL LYMPHATIC DRAINAGE

 MOVING WATER MAKES STAGNANT WATER MOVE

-The Grove Studio for Natural Healing is pleased to offer Manual Lymphatic Drainage (Vodder Technique) as a therapeutic service for our clients.
-Some of the conditions known (and research supported) to benefit from MLD therapy include:
+The Grove Studio for Natural Healing is pleased to offer both Complete Decongestive Therapy and Manual Lymphatic Drainage (Vodder Technique) as therapeutic services for our clients.
+In addition to Lymphedema, some of the conditions known (and research supported) to benefit from MLD therapy include:

 ABOUT THE LYMPHATIC SYSTEM AND MANUAL LYMPHATIC DRAINAGE